 Nicknamed the "Show Me State," Missourians are known for needing evidence to be convinced; but one unfortunate fact with plenty of evidence is that more than 28 percent of the state’s youth are overweight or obese, putting them at risk for serious health problems.

-Thanks to support from the Robert Wood Johnson Foundation and the Missouri Foundation for Health, the Alliance for a Healthier Generation is working with communities throughout the state to make it easier for kids to lead healthier lives.
+Thanks to support from the Robert Wood Johnson Foundation, the Missouri Foundation for Health and the Centers for Disease Control and Prevention, the Alliance for a Healthier Generation is working with communities throughout the state to make it easier for kids to lead healthier lives.

 Our Work in Missouri